Skip to main content

 1. The US QR code market is projected to grow at a CAGR of 14.5% through 2030, driven by marketing, restaurant menus, and contactless experiences.
 (Source: Fortune Business Insights)

 2. 87% of US smartphone users aged 18-29 have scanned a QR code, compared to 63% of users aged 50-64 and 38% of users aged 65+.
+The generational gap is closing, with the 50-64 group growing fastest at 18% year-over-year.
 (Source: Pew Research Center, 2023 survey data)

-Future Predictions: 2026 Through 2030
+Future Projections: 2026 Through 2030

 2. GS1 Sunrise 2027 will make QR codes the primary product identifier at retail checkout, replacing traditional barcodes.
 This single regulatory shift will add billions of QR codes to global commerce.
 Read our GS1 Digital Link guide for implementation details.